 Cancer

-Cancer is a hot topic and I wan to be very clear here; I don’t want you to interpret that I am making any false claims.
-However, people that consume seaweed regularly may reduce their risk of developing some cancers.
+Cancer is a hot topic and I want to be very clear here; I don’t want you to interpret that I am making any false claims.
+However, people who consume seaweed regularly may reduce their risk of developing some cancers.
+8

 As little as 10 grams of fiber per day are believed to have anti-cancer effects and may reduce your risk of getting cancer by up to 10%.